John Hooper (bishop): Early life

 In 1538, a John Hooper appears among the names of the Black Friars at Gloucester, and also among the White Friars at Bristol, who surrendered their houses to the king.
 A John Hooper was likewise canon of Wormesley Priory in Herefordshire; but identification of any of these with the future bishop is doubtful.
 Rather, he appears to have been in 1538 rector of Liddington, Wiltshire, a benefice in Sir Thomas Arundell's gift, though he must have been a non-resident incumbent.
 The Greyfriars' Chronicle says that Hooper was "sometime a white monk"; and in the sentence pronounced against him by Stephen Gardiner he is described as "olim monachus de Cliva Ordinis Cisterciensis," i.e. of the Cistercian house of Cleeve Abbey in Somerset.
 On the other hand, he was not accused, like other married bishops who had been monks or friars, of infidelity to the vow of chastity; and his own letters to Heinrich Bullinger are curiously reticent on this part of his history.
 He speaks of himself as being the only son and heir of his father and fearing to be deprived of his inheritance, if he adopted the reformed religion.

 Prior to 1546, Hooper had secured employment as steward in Arundell's household.
-Hooper speaks of himself during this period as being "a courtier and living too much of a court life in the palace of our king" but, he chanced upon some of Huldrych Zwingli's works and Bullinger's commentaries on St Paul's epistles, which elicited an evangelical conversion.
+Hooper speaks of himself during this period as being "a courtier and living too much of a court life in the palace of our king".
+He chanced upon some of Huldrych Zwingli's works and Bullinger's commentaries on St Paul's epistles, which elicited an evangelical conversion.
 After some correspondence with Bullinger on the lawfulness of complying, against his conscience, with the established religion, and following some trouble in England c.
 1539–40, with Stephen Gardiner, bishop of Winchester to whom Arundell had referred him out of concern for his new views, Hooper determined to secure what property he could and take refuge on the continent.
-In Paris for an unknown period of time, Hooper returned to England to serve Sir John St Loe, constable of Thornbury Castle, Gloucestershire, Arundell's nephew.
+After living in Paris for an unknown period of time, Hooper returned to England to serve Sir John St Loe, constable of Thornbury Castle, Gloucestershire, Arundell's nephew.

 Life on the continent

 Hooper found it necessary to leave for the continent again, probably in 1544, and he reached Strasbourg by 1546.
 He decided to permanently move to Zürich but he first returned to England to receive his inheritance, and he claims to have been twice imprisoned.
 In Strasbourg again, in early 1547, he married Anne de Tserclaes (or Tscerlas), a Fleming who with her sister had lived in the household of Jacques de Bourgogne, seigneur de Falais.
-He proceeded by way of Basel to Zürich, where his Zwinglian convictions were confirmed by constant intercourse with Zwingli's successor, Heinrich Bullinger.
+He proceeded by way of Basel to Zürich, where his Zwinglian convictions were confirmed by constant conversation with Zwingli's successor, Heinrich Bullinger.
 He also made connections with Martin Bucer, Theodore Bibliander, Simon Grynaeus, and Konrad Pellikan.
 During this time Hooper published An Answer to my Lord of Wynchesters Booke Intytlyd a Detection of the Devyls Sophistry (1547), A Declaration of Christ and his Office (1547), and A Declaration of the Ten Holy Commandments (1548).